tnkr-repos/html-css-js/html.md

 - Entry point of every website is `index.html` and it should be present in each website
+  - To create different webpages keep creating and linking HTML documents

 - HTML - HyperText Markup Language
 - Used to structure and describe the content of a webpage